Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

-Single crystals of \LPB~and \YPB~ were grown by self-flux solution growth method, with Bi used as the flux medium \cite{Canfield1991,Canfield1992,supp}.
-The composition and structure were verified using dispersive X-ray analysis and Laue X-ray diffraction, respectively.
-We used X-ray Photoelectron Spectroscopy (XPS) to characterize the elemental surface composition of the samples.
-With a typical measurement depth of about a nanometer, pristine crystals showed traces of carbon, oxygen, and bismuth on the surface.
-The carbon traces were eliminated after several seconds of Ar$^+$ ion milling (equivalent to a few nm), and all three elements: Lu, Pt and Bi seem to appear with the correct 1:1:1 ratio, together with traces of oxygen.
-The surface composition did not change upon subsequent milling of several more nanometers of the surface, confirming that no other elements exist in the samples.

-Resistivity and Hall effect on both types of samples, confirming the low carrier densities, $n\sim1\times10^{19}$/cm$^3$, and relatively high mobilities, typically $\mu\sim2500$ cm$^2$/V-s at helium temperature.
-Sharp bulk superconductivity was verified with both, resistive transition and two-coils mutual inductance (MI) measurements.

-Scanning Tunneling Microscopy (STM) and spectroscopy (STS) measurements were performed in a modified UNISOKU Co., USM1300S$^3$He\textsuperscript{TM} system with Ultra High Vacuum (UHV), 350 mK base temperature, and magnetic field capabilities.
-Our studies focused on samples that exhibited a clear (111) surface such as shown in the insets of Fig.~\ref{tunn}.
-The data shown in this work were obtained on native as-grown surfaces without any ex-situ preparation.
-We performed in-situ surface cleaning by removing the top few surface layers with the STM tip itself.
-The details of this procedure are described in the Supplemental Material \cite{supp}, and are based on a similar procedure previously used to expose superconducting regions in vacuum-cleaved YPtBi crystals \cite{Baek2015}.
+We studied single crystals of LuPtBi and YPtBi that were grown by self-flux solution growth method, with Bi used as the flux medium \cite{Canfield1991,Canfield1992,supp}.
+The crystal structure and composition were verified using dispersive X-ray analysis, Laue X-ray diffraction and X-ray Photoelectron Spectroscopy \citep{supp}.
+Transport measurements confirmed the low carrier densities, $n\sim1\times10^{19}$/cm$^3$, and relatively high mobilities, typically $\mu\sim2500$ cm$^2$/V-s at helium temperature.
+Sharp bulk superconductivity was verified with both resistive transition and two-coils mutual inductance (MI) measurements.
+The scanning Tunneling Microscopy (STM) and spectroscopy (STS) measurements were performed after removing the top few surface layers with the STM tip itself.
+The details of this surface cleaning procedure are described in the Supplemental Material \cite{supp}, and are based on a similar procedure previously used to expose superconducting regions in vacuum-cleaved YPtBi crystals \cite{Baek2015}.

-High-resolution measurements of Polar Kerr Effect (PKE) were performed using a continuous wave, Zero-Area-Loop Sagnac Interferometer (ZALSI) \cite{Xia2006,Kapi2009}, in a variable temperature $^3$He system.
-This instrument was successfully used to detect TRSB-breaking order parameters in unconventional superconductors and subtle effects of magnetism in a variety of quantum materials (see Supplemental Information \cite{supp}).